octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 To test if it works:
 - go back to the version list and notice the traffic allocation has been updated.
 - then take another coffee or wait for 5 to 10 minutes.
 If you do prefer tea, sorry for you it won't work :)
-- open your service in the browser and refresh many time
+- open your service in the browser and refresh many times
-- After several refresh, you should see 2 different messages (1 by version) If 1 of those fails (503) => wait more...
+- After several refreshes, you should see 2 different messages (1 by version) If 1 of those fails (503) => wait more...

+That was easy!
+You made it, congrats!

 <img src="./static/congrats.gif" width="500" />